markdonaho/kaggle-notebook-tpu-llama/README.md

 - [x] Verify the JAX version and TPU device count.
 The expectation is a modern JAX stack that is compatible with the latest MaxText version.
   - **Evidence**: JAX 0.4.34, 8 TPU devices detected, successful JAX test operation

-### Session 2.3: MaxText Installation and Configuration ✅
+### Session 2.3: MaxText Installation and Configuration 🔄
 - [x] Clone the `main` branch of the `google/maxtext` repository.
   - **Evidence**: Repository cloned successfully, HEAD at commit a55e18af31a76179e589314878af0a5195e7d7bd
 - [x] Install dependencies directly from `requirements.txt`.
 The modern JAX environment should prevent the dependency conflicts experienced on TPU v3.
   - **Evidence**: All requirements installed successfully, JAX 0.4.34 preserved, import verification passed
   - **Note**: Minor TF version conflicts present but non-blocking for JAX training path
 - [ ] Configure the notebook to access the Kaggle dataset containing the converted MaxText checkpoint.
-- [ ] Create a new `config.yaml` file for the fine-tuning job.
+- [x] Create a new `config.yaml` file for the fine-tuning job.
 This may require updating parameters to match the latest MaxText version's requirements.
+  - **Note**: Implemented as inline YAML generated within the Kaggle notebook for a self-contained environment; saved to `/kaggle/working` during execution.

 ### Session 2.4: Verification Run [ ]
 - [ ] Execute a minimal `steps: 1` training run to verify that the environment, model checkpoint, and configuration are all working correctly.
 This confirms the successful setup on the new TPU v5e platform.
+  - **Ready**: Notebook updated to generate minimal config inline and run a 1-step synthetic verification.

 ## Phase 3: Fine-Tuning the Summarizer Model [ ]
 Goal: To efficiently fine-tune the Llama 3.1 model on the prepared dataset using the MaxText framework on Kaggle TPUs.